Faculty authentication on a machine in the FI network

 account_myhost

-, we will see the attribute in LDAP
+, we will see in LDAP the attribute

 host

-with value
+with the value

 myhost